vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 While there may be more subwikis to add, I expect that the process will get streamlined more and more and the incremental effort of adding new subwikis will be low.

+## Family planning work starting Q4 2022

+I want to think systematically about having a family -- the search for a life partner, the various steps involved with having kids, and more.
+I've been thinking off and on about this but haven't been systematically documenting my thoughts.
+Starting in Q4 2022 I'm going to start writing (private) notes documenting my thoughts on a variety of aspects of this.
+The hope is that this could inform relevant actions in 2023 such as searching for a partner or looking into other life change options.

+I'm probably not going to say a lot about this publicly except that I'm thinking about the topic.

 ## Continuation of donations list website (DLW) through late 2022 and 2023: potentially ongoing work